 Pea Size Rock pebbles

-These are small-sized landscape rock, usually 2 inches to 3 inches in diameter, and different colors from white to brown.
+These are small-sized landscape rocks, usually 2 inches to 3 inches in diameter, and different colors from white to brown.
 These are used as decorative pebbles sourced from the river beds.
 These are very smooth and have a rounded appearance.

 You can use it for garden pathways, decorative steps, or even indoor designs.
 When used outdoor, it helps soil retain moisture and prevents erosion.